aarnavshah12/AutoDoc/README.md

 ## Known Issues

-If you encounter any issues or have suggestions, please report them on our GitHub Issues page.
+If you encounter any issues or have suggestions, please report them on our GitHub Issues page

-## Release Notes

-Users appreciate release notes as you update your extension.

-### 1.0.0

-Initial release of ...

-### 1.0.1

-Fixed issue #.

-### 1.1.0

-Added features X, Y, and Z.

----

 ## Working with Markdown